Excel VBA: How to Set Print Area Dynamically (7 Ways)

 dynamic named range

-Then, the Name Manager dialog box will appear.
+The Name Manager dialog box will open.

 ➤ Select the New option.